franzbu/EnhancedSpaces.spoon/README.md

 ### Move Windows Directly to Any mSpace

-For moving windows to any mSpace, press 'alt-ctrl' and the key for the target mSpace.
+For moving windows to any mSpace, press `alt-ctrl` and the key for the target mSpace.

-As before, the line below represents the default setup, and you do not need to add it to your 'init.lua' unless you prefer to change this shortcut:
+As before, the line below represents the default setup, and you do not need to add it to your `init.lua` unless you prefer to change this shortcut:

 ```lua
   ...